Robotic Sorting Systems: Robot Management and Layout Design Optimization: Performance Analysis of RC-S

 \section{Performance Analysis of RC-S}

-In a multi-robot system, the mutual influence among robots often leads to suboptimal utilization of roadway resources.
-In an ideal scenario, without any robot making turns and merely traveling from a loading station to a designated station, the flow of robots would be uniformly distributed across each link, maximizing network capacity.
-However, under such circumstances, it becomes unfeasible for a single loading station to serve multiple outlets—a common requirement in sortation scenarios, especially those without pre-sorting.
-Therefore, we depict the network capacity reduction mechanism by analyzing the characteristics of RC-S, and investigate how the number of operational loading stations and the total number of robots affect the traffic.
+This section elaborates on the network capacity by analyzing the characteristics of RC-S and investigates how the system configurations affect system throughput.
+A throughput estimation formula is proposed, serving as a constraint for the planning model in Section \ref{sec:layout}.

-Two important metrics in traffic analysis \citep{DAGANZO2010434} are the total vehicular distance traveled per second of operation $\bar{m} (veh\cdot m/s)$, and the average travel distance $\bar{l}$.
-The relationship among system throughput $\tilde{T}_O$ and these two metrics is shown in equation (\ref{eq:throughput_1}):
+Two important metrics in traffic analysis \citep{DAGANZO2010434} are the total vehicular distance traveled per second of operation, $\bar{m} (veh\cdot m/s)$, and the average travel distance, $\bar{l}$.
+The relationship between system throughput $\tilde{T}_O$ and these two metrics is shown in Equation~(\ref{eq:throughput_1}):

-Under the logic of RC-S, the first metric $\bar{m}$ is numerically consistent with the product of the number of occupied VPs, denoted by $n^{occupied}_{VP}$, and the speed of each VP, denoted by $v_{VP}$:
+Under the mechanism of RC-S, robots are required to follow VPs for movement, so their average speed within the sorting zone is approximately equal to $v_{VP}$.
+Although acceleration and deceleration inevitably occur during turning, we limit the maximum number of turns in each feasible path and mitigate their impact on the average robot speed through the design of the robot turning and VP transfer process, as described in Section~\ref{sec:RC-S}.
+Therefore, the first metric $\bar{m}$ can be estimated as the product of the number of occupied VPs, denoted by $n^{\text{occupied}}_{VP}$, and the speed of each VP, denoted by $v_{VP}$:

-The speed of each VP could be obtained by expression (\ref{eq:speed_of_VP_1})-(\ref{eq:speed_of_VP_4}) with the parameters of RC-S, while the number of occupied VPs is influenced by two factors: workforce factor $\kappa$, representing the impact of the number of workers on the quantity of VPs that can be occupied; attenuation factor $\beta$, representing the utilization of VPs by the feasible paths generated by RC-S. In addition, the number of available robots $n_r$ also limits the upper bound of occupied VPs.
-Above all, the expression for calculating $n^{occupied}_{VP}$ can be formulated as:
+The speed of each VP can be obtained from Expressions (\ref{eq:speed_of_VP_1})\textendash(\ref{eq:speed_of_VP_3}), given the parameters of RC-S. For the number of occupied VPs, an intuitive assumption is that it depends on the number of workers engaged in loading parcels in the loading zone and on the spatial utilization under RC-S. We therefore introduce two factors: the workforce factor $\kappa$, representing the impact of the number of workers on the quantity of VPs that can be occupied; and the attenuation factor $\beta$, representing the utilization of VPs by the feasible paths generated by RC-S. In addition, the number of available robots $n_r$ also limits the maximum number of occupied VPs.
+Combining these effects, the expression for calculating $n^{\text{occupied}}_{VP}$ can be formulated as:

 where $n_{VP}$ denotes the total number of VPs in the network, which is constant given the scale of the network.
-According to the phase analysis in section 4.3, the RC-S scheme stipulates that half of the aisle cells are occupied by VPs at any given time.
+According to the phase analysis in Section~\ref{sec:RC-S details}, the RC-S scheme stipulates that the number of VPs is equal to the number of intersection nodes at any given time.
 Therefore, we obtain: